GO-NeRF: Generating Objects in Neural Radiance Fields for Virtual Reality Content Creation: Method

-\textbf{Coarse-to-fine optimization.} Our object NeRF adopts the hash grid representation for efficient 3D content generation~\cite{muller2022instant}.
-Instead of optimizing a high-resolution hash grid at the beginning, which tends to overfit training views, we start with a low-resolution hash grid and gradually increase its resolution to facilitate generating concrete objects with view-consistent renderings.\\
+\textbf{Coarse-to-fine optimization.} Our object's NeRF adopts the hash grid representation for efficient 3D content generation~\cite{muller2022instant}.
+Instead of optimizing a high-resolution hash grid at the beginning, which tends to overfit training views, we start with a low-resolution hash grid and gradually increase its resolution to facilitate generating compact objects.\\

-\textbf{Background augmentation.} Since our method composites the generated content $G_n$ and scene context $S_n$ for optimization, the generated content usually contains floaters that look similar to the scene background (Fig.~\ref{fig:ab_bg} first column), making them difficult to observe and remove.
-To solve this, we augment the background with pure white or black during optimization, where floaters will be significant and easy to remove.
-It works collaboratively with the sparsity loss (Eq.~\ref{equ: loss_sparsity}) to generate objects with a clean background (see Fig.~\ref{fig:ab_bg}).
+\textbf{Background augmentation.} Since our method composites the generated content $G_v$ and established scene $S_v$ for optimization, the generated content often includes artifacts that closely resemble the scene background (see \cref{fig:ab_all} (c) first column).
+This similarity makes them difficult to observe and remove.
+To address this challenge, we augment the scene context with pure white or black during optimization, which makes the floaters more pronounced and easier to eliminate.
+It works in conjunction with the sparsity loss (Eq.~\eqref{equ: loss_sparsity}) to generate objects with a clean background (see \cref{fig:ab_all} (c) third column).